10 Best Construction Payroll Services for 2026: Guide

 What is certified payroll?

 Certified payroll is a weekly report that contractors on federally funded projects over $2,000 must submit to the government.
-It uses Form WH-347 to document wages, hours, and benefits paid to every worker on site, proving compliance with prevailing wage laws.
+It uses Form WH 347 to document wages, hours, and benefits paid to every worker on site, proving compliance with prevailing wage laws.

 How do construction payroll services handle prevailing wages?